 For each trial, randomly select one of the old faces and one of the previously reserved faces (of the same sex).
 Place one on the left side of the screen and one on the right.

-The task is for the participant to indicate with the left and right arrow keys which of the faces in a pair is seen before.
+The task is for the participant to indicate with the left or right arrow key which of the faces in a pair was seen before.

 The crucial manipulation is that in half of the trials, the two faces are presented upside-down.